EC3-Gang/cpp/docs/guide/stl-data-structures/README.md

 ---
 lang: en-US
-title: Darren's experience
+title: STL Data Structures
 ---

-# STL Data Structures
+# STL Data Structures (mostly by Darren)

 I'm going to talk about some data structures found in the standard library and how to implement them, along with a few useful functions you should probably know about.